Missing CofC student found on Sullivan’s Island

-SULLIVAN’S ISLAND, (WCBD) — A missing College of Charleston student has been found on Sullivan’s Island early Friday morning.
+SULLIVAN’S ISLAND, (WCBD) — A missing College of Charleston student was found on Sullivan’s Island early Friday morning.

-The 18-year-old girl is being checked at the station, according to the Sullivan’s Island Police Department.
+The 18-year-old girl was found walking on Middle Street and brought to the station by a “good Samaritan”.

-Officials say a woman found the students and drove her to the station in her car.
+She was checked out by Sullivan’s Fire and Rescue before being transported to MUSC.

 According to Coast Guard officials, she was out with friends on the beach walking towards the water when she went missing.